Sacramento Wrongful Death Attorney

 Why Do You Need an Attorney for This Case?

 Wrongful death claims can become incredibly complex and involve an extensive investigation.
-A Sacramento personal injury lawyer will have the resources necessary to take on insurance companies or carriers.
+A Sacramento personal injury lawyer will have the resources necessary to take on insurance companies and the responsible party.
 Your attorney will be responsible for:

 - Obtaining all evidence necessary to prove the defendant’s liability in the case.
 This includes accident reports, video surveillance of the incident, eyewitness accounts, and more.